Army.mil Editor's Note: This story contains descriptions of sexual assault that some may find disturbing.

 “I was not really frustrated but straight up angry,” she emphasized.

 Angry enough to put aside her own trauma for greater goods.
-Not only did she report the incident to authorities leading to the Soldier’s punishment, but Jansen became her own crusade, turning victimhood to advocacy for the Army’s Sexual Harassment/Assault Response and Prevention program.
+Not only did she report the incident to authorities leading to the Soldier’s punishment, but Jansen became her own crusade, turning victimhood to advocacy for the Army’s Sexual Harassment/Assault Response and Prevention, or SHARP, program.

 A deeply religious Christian, Jansen said her efforts were the result of much inquiry and prayer following her assault.
 It pushed her to speak at SHARP training sessions at every battalion within two brigades, promoting a simple message.